 The APPG for Ending Homelessness' campaign for a safe home for anyone fleeing domestic abuse.

-The All Party Parliamentary Group for Ending Homelessness is campaigning to ensure people fleeing domestic abuse have a safe home.
+Since 2018, the APPG for Ending Homelessness has campaigned to ensure people fleeing domestic abuse have a safe home.

 No one should become homeless because of fleeing domestic abuse.
 It's only right that anybody facing domestic abuse should be able to go to their council and be offered a safe, permanent home.